 While future design elements can be implemented to help the community naturally think about social distancing, office design also needs a reexamination.
 In order for people to feel safe in their working space throughout the year, Berk discusses how office layouts should adopt a health preparedness model.
 “As designers, and as corporations, we need to start thinking about ways to protect our employees.”

 Tune into the entire discussion and virtual audience Q&A with Bobby Berk and Clay Skipper.
-Stay tuned for more SXSW Sessions On Demand coming up next week.
 And for all of our sake (along with Berk’s pet peeve), please cover your mouth when you cough!

-The post Bobby Berk on the Power of Design with Clay Skipper – SXSW Sessions On Demand Video appeared first on SXSW.
+The post Bobby Berk on the Power of Design with Clay Skipper [Video] appeared first on SXSW.